klmcwhirter/nvidia-more-battery/README.md

 ```
 $ pdm create

-$ sudo python -m nvidia_more_battery enable --verbose
-$ sudo python -m nvidia_more_battery disable --verbose
+$ pdm enable  # create the tmpfiles.d file to "enable" the feature; reboot required
+$ pdm disable  # remove the tmpfiles.d file and cause the pci bus to be rescanned; NO reboot required
 $ pdm has_nvidia
 ```

 ## Approach

-The approach taken by the code in this project is outlined in the Linux on the ASUS ROG Zephyrus G14 2021 blog post linked to above.
+The approach taken by the code in this project is outlined in the [Linux on the ASUS ROG Zephyrus G14 2021](https://blog.nil.im/?7b) blog post linked to above.

 It is based on some work by the ASUS Linux project.

-Instead of blacklisting drivers, it instead leverages the tmpfiles.d infrastructure to disable the hardware by setting a 1 value in the "remove" file for each device as appropriate.
+Instead of blacklisting drivers, it leverages the systemd tmpfiles.d infrastructure to disable the hardware by setting a 1 value in the "remove" file for each device as appropriate.

+> Note there are other ways to accomplish this on Linux without systemd, but it needs to happen early enough in the boot process to influence kernel behavior.

-The thing that is so nice about this is that they can be brought back at runtime, from within user space and without a reboot.
+The thing that is so nice about this is that the items deconfigured from the PCIe bus can be brought back at runtime, from within user space and without a reboot.
 Nice.

 JS writes:
 > If you want to get the dGPU back, for example to pass it into a VM, simply rescan the PCIe bus: